zdenekhynek/react-d3-hook/README.md

-# react-d3-hook
+# react-d3-wrapper

-A React hook to help use D3 components within a React application in an organised manner.
+An example of a React component to help use D3 components within a React application in an organised manner.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Install

 ```
-npm install react-d3-hook
+npm install
 ```

 or

 ```
-yarn add react-d3-hook
+yarn install
 ```

 ## When to use